claudiogiaretta/AWS-architect-solution-associate/AWS_Cloud Solution_Architect_Associate.md

     1. Remove the member accounts from the organizations using procedure above
     2. Delete the old organization
     3. Repeat the process above to invite the old master account to the new org

+## AWS Control tower
+**AWS Control Tower** provides a single location to easily set up your new well-architected multi-account environment and govern your AWS workloads with rules for security, operations, and internal compliance.
 ## AWS Artifact
 Portal that provides customers with on-demand access to AWS compliance documentation and AWS agreements.